magiblot/tvision/README.md

 * Applications fit the console window size instead of the buffer size.
 * The console buffer is restored when exiting or suspending Turbo Vision.
 * `kbCtrlC`, Shift+Arrow, `kbShiftTab` and AltGr key combinations work properly.
-* No busy polling for events (i.e. no 100% CPU consumption on idle).
+* No busy polling for events (i.e. no 100% CPU consumption on idle, which is how it originally was).

+The following are not available when compiling with Borland C++:

+* The console's codepage is set to UTF-8 on startup and restored on exit.
+* Microsoft's C runtime functions are set automatically to UTF-8 mode, so you do not need to use the `wchar_t` variants.
+* If the console crashes, a new one is allocated automatically.

 ### All platforms